Iranian Revolution: Appointment of Jafar Sharif-Emami as prime minister (11 August)

 By August, the protests had "kick[ed]…into high gear," and the number of demonstrators mushroomed to hundreds of thousands.
 In an attempt to dampen inflation, the Amuzegar administration cut spending and reduced business.
 However, the cutbacks led to a sharp rise in layoffs—particularly among young, unskilled, male workers living in the working-class districts.
 By summer 1978, the working class joined the street protests in massive numbers.
 In addition, it was the Islamic holy month of Ramadan, bringing a sense of increased religiosity among many people.

 A series of escalating protests broke out in major cities, and deadly riots broke out in Isfahan where protesters fought for the release of Ayatollah Jalaluddin Taheri.
 Martial law was declared in the city on 11 August as symbols of Western culture and government buildings were burned, and a bus full of American workers was bombed.
 Due to his failure to stop the protests, Prime Minister Amuzegar offered his resignation.

-The Shah increasingly felt that he was losing control of the situation and hoped to regain it through complete appeasement.
+The Shah increasingly felt that he was losing control of the situation and sought to regain it through complete appeasement.
 He decided to appoint Jafar Sharif-Emami to the post of prime minister, himself a veteran prime minister.
 Emami was chosen due to his family ties to the clergy, although he had a reputation of corruption during his previous premiership.

 Under the Shah's guidance, Sharif-Emami effectively began a policy of "appeasing the opposition's demands before they even made them."
 The government abolished the Rastakhiz Party, legalized all political parties and released political prisoners, increased freedom of expression, curtailed SAVAK's authority and dismissed 34 of its commanders, closed down casinos and nightclubs, and abolished the imperial calendar.
 The government also began to prosecute corrupt government and royal family members.
-Sharif-Emami entered into negotiations with Ayatollah Shariatmadari and National Front leader Karim Sanjabi in order to help organize future elections.
+Sharif-Emami entered into negotiations with Shariatmadari and National Front leader Karim Sanjabi to help organize future elections.
 Censorship was effectively terminated, and the newspapers began reporting heavily on demonstrations, often highly critically and negatively of the Shah.
 The Majlis (Parliament) also began issuing resolutions against the government.